juanfranblanco/vscode-solidity/README.md

 ![image](https://user-images.githubusercontent.com/562371/112020877-a3eb6d80-8b28-11eb-895d-bbee7665e38d.png)

+## Mono repo support
+To provide mono repo support as solidity does not have a standard project file, a project is identified by findind one of the different files used by different tools, for example remappings.txt, foundry.toml, brownie-config.yaml, truffle-config.js, hardhat.config.js.
+Mono repo support is enabled by default now in the settings, but if wanted it can be disabled.

 ## ERC, ERC drafts and Smart contracts snippets / reference

 It is pretty hard sometimes to find interfaces or information about an EIP (ERC) or specific libraries to simply get started working with Solidity.